 Science-me a Story

-- Each author/s may present a singular and different story by category:
+- Each author/s, coauthors are accepted as well, may present a singular and different story by category :

 - Short story in Spanish.

 - The submitted manuscript should comply with the following criteria:

 - The story, real or fictional, must be conceived from the objective of scientific dissemination to primary school children (aged 6 to 12 years) through the use of the narrative technique, as prose or poem.
 The topic should be related to science, the scientific method, the research process and scientific discovery, everyday life of a scientist, and others alike.